Deploy your language models to production using ONNX runtime and the Triton inference server

 Large language models are neural networks or probabilistic models that can predict the next word given the previous words.

-One of the most common neural network architectures to power language models is the transformer model.
+One of the most common neural network architectures that power language models is the Transformer model.
 It was introduced in 2017 by Google researchers.
-Those models have a powerful capacity when to comes to understanding words and their meanings.
-Because they are trained on a large corpus of documents.
+Those models have a powerful capacity when it comes to understanding words and their meanings because they are trained on a large corpus of documents.

-During their training, transformers’ models can learn contextual word embedding.
-Those embeddings are useful in downstream applications such as chatbots, document classification, topic modeling, document clustering et consort.
+During their training, transformersβ models can learn contextual word embeddings.
+Those embeddings are useful in downstream applications such as chatbots, documents classification, topic modeling, documents clustering et consort.

 Again, this post is not about language models, there are legions on the internet, my favorite one is the illustrated trasnfomer.